 Spring mason bees will all come out when the plum and cherry trees are in bloom.
 Other types of solitary bees will come out when raspberries are in bloom, and still others emerge when gardens are in bloom.

 Solitary bees are special pollinators

 Only the honeybee makes a lot of honey.
-No other bees produce honey except for the bumble bee that saves just a little bit to survive the winter.
-Solitary bees are wonderful pollinators and will give you lots of fruit and vegetables, just no honey.
+No other bees produce honey, except for the bumble bee that saves just a little bit to survive the winter.
+Solitary bees are wonderful important pollinators and will give you lots of fruit and vegetables, just no honey.